SoroushGhaderi/metaweather_scraper/README.md

 URL:
 /api/location/search/?query=(query) /api/location/search/?lattlong=(latt),(long)

+We find out city id and then query the metaweather with obtained id, after that with pandas library we clean and save tables

 **After checking forcast results this script remove them and keep only date weathers.**

 **update weather for every station is different some cities updated 3 hours and others may updated 6-8 every hours.**